Nicola17/High-Dimensional-Inspector/README.md

 It is developed within a joint collaboration between the [Computer Graphics & Visualization](https://graphics.tudelft.nl/) group at the [Delft University of Technology](https://www.tudelft.nl) and the [Division of Image Processing (LKEB)](https://www.lumc.nl/org/radiologie/research/LKEB/) at the [Leiden Medical Center](https://www.lumc.nl/).

 ## Authors
-- [Nicola Pezzotti](http://nicola17.github.io/) initialized the HDI project, developed the A-tSNE and HSNE algorithms and implemented most of the visualizations and frameworks.
+- [Nicola Pezzotti](http://nicola17.github.io/) initiated the HDI project, developed the A-tSNE and HSNE algorithms and implemented most of the visualizations and frameworks.

 ## Used
 HDI is used in the following projects: